c19h2602/DFIR_Notes/Hunting-LM-CH/notes_lm_ch.md

 Look for TGT renewals or TGS requests with a particular Account/Client pair that have no associated TGT request for the same Account/Client pair.

-Additianl method includes correlating `Get-LoggedOnUsers` with `klist`
+Additional method includes correlating `Get-LoggedOnUsers` with `klist`

 -------------------------------------------